National Doughnuts Data Explorer

-An interactive tool to visualise and explore Doughnuts for nearly 150 countries since the early 1990s
+An interactive visualisation (with video and slides) to explore Doughnuts for nearly 150 countries since the early 1990s

 Overview

-This national doughnuts data explorer lets you visualise and compare the environmental and social performance of nations relative to the Doughnut of social and planetary boundaries since the early 1990s.
 The methods and results underpinning the data used in this tool have been peer-reviewed.
-Please cite the following scientific journal article if using the results from this visualisation tool:
+Please cite the following scientific journal article if using these results publicly:

-Select a country to view its performance relative to the Doughnut of social and planetary boundaries and see how it changes over time.
+Select a country from the dropdown menu below to view its performance relative to the Doughnut of social and planetary boundaries and see how it changes over time.
 You can also see the trajectories of the individual biophysical and social indicators (below the Doughnut), and download the data for the selected country.
-See below for additional information, ideas for exploring the data, and acknowledgements.

 This content is hosted by a third party: Observable (observablehq.com).
 By clicking 'Show content' you confirm that you have read and agree to their Terms of service.